QubesOS/qubes-doc/user/templates/minimal-templates.md

 ## Installation

-The Minimal TemplateVMs can be installed with the following command (where `X` is your desired distro and version number):
+The Minimal templates can be installed with the following command (where `X` is your desired distro and version number):

 ```
 [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-X-minimal